Accessing biodiversity data

 Web portals

-You have a list of species and their occurrences in space and time.
+You’re doing some species distribution models for metropolitan France.
+You already have a list of species and their occurrences in space and time.

-• spatial data of France, to map the occurrences
+• Spatial boundaries of France regions to map the species occurrences

-They have a nice description of file formats too.
+They have a nice description of file formats.

 ## Driver: GPKG